A biophysical model explains the spontaneous bursting behavior in the developing retina

 We also assume that NCX current term is approximated by a linear term.
 This is valid if one assumes that calcium concentration $C \ll H_X$ which is the case in our simulations.

 In order to match \eqref{eq:Correc_Ca_App} with the form \eqref{eq:Correc_Ca} (\eqref{eq:Ca} in the text), we set:

-\subsection{How do the average interburst depend on the parameter $V_{L}$.}
+\subsection{How does the average interburst depend on the parameter $I_{ext}$.}

-In this section we analyze how the interburst interval $\tau_{IBI}$ depends on the leak potential $V_L$.
+In this section we analyze how the interburst interval $\tau_{IBI}$ depends on the current $I_{ext}$.
 In particular, we justify Eq \eqref{eq:tauIBI}.
-We vary the leak potential $V_L$ around the value $V_L=-70$ mV, value for which the bifurcation diagram in Fig \ref{Fig:BigDiagML}, \ref{Fig:SpontaneousBursting} has been drawn.
-We note $\delta V_L$ this variation which corresponds to adding, in Eq \eqref{eq:ML_fast}, a constant current $I_{L} = g_L \delta V_L$, positive or negative, playing the role of the external current in the abscissa of the bifurcation diagram.

 As explained in the text there are two distinct regimes where the interburst interval $\tau_{IBI}$ is constrained by different factors.
-In the noise induced bursting regime ($V_L < V_{L_{SN_1}}$) bursting is induced by noise.
-When the SAC is in the rest state, the random fluctuations around this state can lead it into the oscillatory regime where the mechanism generating sAHP holds similarly to Fig \ref{Fig:ScehmaModel}, with an important difference: at the end of the cycle, when $I_{sAHP}$ reaches its minimum, the SAC stays at rest.
-The stochastic dynamics around the rest state is described, with a good approximation, by a Ornstein-Uhlenbeck process (upon neglecting the non linearities coming from $g_C$ and $g_K$, which are small in this range of membrane potential).
+In the noise driven bursting regime ($I_{ext} < I_{SN_1}$), the stochastic dynamics around the rest state is described, with a good approximation, by a Ornstein-Uhlenbeck process (upon neglecting the non linearities coming from $g_C$ and $g_K$, which are small in this range of membrane potential).